commercelayer/commercelayer-docs-resources/percentage_discount_promotions/object.md

 # The percentage discount promotion object

-A percentage discount promotion object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/percentage_discount_promotions endpoint</b>.
+A percentage discount promotion object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/percentage_discount_promotions` endpoint.

 ## Fields